MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 So yes, you’re thinking about programming.
 That’s awesome!
 It’s really a great gig.
 It can be super satisfying and creative and interesting and lucrative.
-Lot’s of opportunity in that sector.
+Lots of opportunity in that sector.
 Yada yada.
 You should definitely do it.
 (Seriously though, **do eet**!)
 That is, if you really want to do it -- which brings me to my first piece of advice: